approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 ### Approov reCAPTCHA Site Registration

-Check that you have added with the Approov CLI the correct info for the reCAPTCHA site key:
+Check that you have correctly registered your reCAPTCHA site with the Approov CLI:

 ```text
 approov web -recaptcha -list